5 Things You Need to Know for Home Emergencies

 Also, have a handy list printed for family so that they can easily contact the fire department, ambulance, police, plumber, electrician, and power company for an emergency situation.

 These are the top 5 things every homeowner and family member should know about.
 There are other house systems that you should get familiar with such as natural gas valves, water heater shutoff, and air conditioning and furnace main switches.
-We highly recommend How to Operate Your Home, a manual that provides drawings and explanations of most everything that has to do with your home.
-Let us know if you would like a free copy.
+We highly recommend learning more about your home, and you can find online resources or YouTube videos specifically about these systems.